-“I find such joy in plein air painting.
-Drawn to the emotion of scenes infused with light, shadow and color, I am compelled to paint the vanishing landscapes, pastoral vistas, barns and farms of Bucks County.
-I work in watercolors and love the spontaneity and playfullness of
+“I find such joy in plein air painting and drawing.
+Inspired by the emotion of scenes infused with light, shadow and color, I am compelled to paint the vanishing landscapes, pastoral vistas, barns and farms of Bucks County."

 Jane Deborah (Simonson) Ramsey was born on October 23, 1958 in West Hartford, Connecticut.
 Her parents moved to Bucks County in 1960 and settled in the little village of Lumberville, along the banks of the Delaware Canal and River.

 During her high school years, her parents took two teaching contracts overseas and Jane spent four years on the island of Palau in Micronesia and in American Samoa, South Pacific.
 Each time her family returned to their home in Lumberville.

 Growing up in Lumberville, Jane was immersed in a community of artists.
 Early jobs were babysitting for artists’ children so they could paint in their studios.
 Friends and neighbors were artists with working studios where Jane would visit and observe.
 Jane’s father was as woodworker and part of a gallery in New Hope along with other wood artists such as Nakashima and James Martin.
 Her mother was a poet and writer and played an important role in encouraging Jane to observe and draw to her hearts content.